maxeema/positive_num/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-<b>A value object that incapsulates a positive number that is greater than 0.
+<b>A value object that incapsulates a positive number in Dart.
-It respects both int and double values.</b>
+It respects both int and double types.</b>

 ## Getting started